-The quality guidelines for drinking water have been set out by the Department of Water Affairs and Forestry, Water Environment
+Quality guidelines for drinking water have been set out by the Department of Water Affairs and Forestry, Water Environment Division.

-Division.

-Groundwater monitoring is considered very important, not only to understand and identify water quality trends and related indicators, but also to determine the availability of acceptable quality water sources.
+Groundwater monitoring is considered very important not only to understand and identify water quality trends and related indicators, but also to determine availability of good quality water sources.
 The Geohydrology division in the MAWF is responsible for groundwater investigation and monitoring.
+Unused boreholes and wells should never be used as refuse tips.
+Their surface openings should be sealed when not in use.